 Atlanta Hawks, 76%: They couldn’t pay anyone to come to their games when they were good and had Iso Joe and Josh Smith.
 Now with a bunch of young guys and rebuiding ala the Process the arena looks similar to an empty parking lot on many a night.
 When it is full, fans are there to see the other team.
 Last Year: tied for 24th (Nets) in home attendance.

-Detroit Pistons, 80%.
+Detroit Pistons, 82%.
 They moved downtown and no one got the memo.
 You can still hear yourself yawn.
-Andre Drummond and Reggie Jackson aren’t exactly movers and shakers when it comes to filling up the seats.
-It’s a shame because the Pistons are looking like a top-4 seed in the East.
+Andre Drummond and Reggie Jackson aren’t exactly movers and shakers when it comes to filling up the crib.
+Blake Griffin barely made a dent in the fans dressed up as empty seats.
 Last Year: 30th in home attendance forced Pistons to leave the suburbs.

-Brooklyn Nets, 84%.
+Brooklyn Nets, 85%.
 Naturally.
 The Nets mortgaged their future and had to do whatever they could to fill out a competitive roster.
 But this just in.
-Jeremy Lin and D’Angelo Russell are not enough to sell tickets, though Lin is out for the season and Russell is injured too.
+Jeremy Lin and D’Angelo Russell are not enough to sell tickets, though Lin was out for the season and Russell missed time with an injury.
+Allen Crabbe just doesn’t draw.
 Last Year: tied for 24th (Hawks) home attendance.